 You can also create mazes with themes!
 We drew our maze on the default white background, but you can first load in one of Scratch’s backgrounds, and then draw the maze on top of it.
 Then you can pick a character that matches your theme.
 For example, you might make a crab under the sea or a monkey in the jungle.

-We hope you had fun making your maze game!
-In this article, you learned how to build a maze and helped a cat escape from it.
-Check out our Scratch coding classes to learn how to make other games and animations.
+We hope your student had fun making their maze game!
+Check out award-winning Scratch coding classes for kids to learn how to make other games and animations.
 Up next, learn how to make a Pacman game in Scratch with a simple tutorial.

 Written by Sophie Andrews, a Create & Learn instructor.
 Sophie Andrews is a student at Stanford University studying Math and Computational Sciences.
 She loves teaching and is a teaching assistant for Stanford's introductory computer science classes.
 Her work focuses on data science.
 Last year she built the online National Vote Trackers for The Cook Political Report, and she currently leads the Data Team at The Stanford Daily.
 She's also interned with the FCC and the National Renewable Energy Lab.